-A representative example of a Church with a typical Apulian architectural style was selected, in order to apply the proposed methodology.
+A representative example of a church with a typical Apulian architectural style, namely, SS.
+Salvatore, was selected in order to apply the proposed methodology.

-"SS.
-Salvatore's” Church was built in 1541 by the will of the queen Sforza in the town centre of Capurso, located few kilometres far from Bari.
-Since it is typical Romanesque Church, it exhibits a basilical shape plan, divided into three naves, a transept, an apse, a dome, and a bell tower (Fig. 7a, b).
+The SS.
+Salvatore church was built in 1541 at the will of Queen Sforza in the town centre of Capurso, located a few kilometres from Bari.
+Since it is typical Romanesque church, it exhibits a basilica-type plan, which is divided into three naves, a transept, an apse, a dome, and a bell tower (Figure 7a, b).

-The Church suffered numerous geometrical and technical alterations over the time that brought it to the actual configuration.
-The most crucial variation was the replacement of the wood trusses roof of the principal nave with a heavy reinforced concrete ceiling.
+The church has experienced numerous geometrical and technical alterations over time, which have resulted in the present configuration.
+The most crucial variation was the replacement of the wood truss roof over the principal nave with a heavy reinforced concrete ceiling.

-Actually, the Church shows various signs of degradation due to the action of the atmospheric agents and the lack of maintenance.
-Therefore, the novel procedure based on the Analytic Hierarchy Processes (AHP) was employed in order to deeper investigate the Church’s pathologies and quantify its criticalities.
+In fact, the church shows various signs of degradation due to atmospheric agents and the lack of maintenance.
+Therefore, the novel AHP-based procedure was employed to comprehensively investigate the church’s pathologies and to quantify its criticalities.

-The first step was the survey form filling about the elements that appear damaged.
-Fig. 8 shows two examples of the survey form, respectively, for the chamber pillar diagnostics (a) and the connection system of the bearing structure (b) of the lateral transept vault.
+The first step involved filling in the survey form in terms of any elements that appeared to be damaged.
+Figure 8 shows two examples of the survey form, one for the chamber pillar diagnostics (a) and one for the connection system of the bearing structure of the lateral transept vault (b).